 Noise floor refers to the amount of noise the amplifier will add to the audio signal it sends to the headphones.
-Because headphone amps are active unit that provide gain to their audio signals, they will all introduce some noise to the signal.
+Because headphone amps are active units that provide gain to their audio signals, they will all introduce some noise to the signal.

-Noise floor is typically given as a negative dBV (decibels relative to 1 volt) value though it may be given in V or mV as well.
+The noise floor is typically given as a negative dBV (decibels relative to 1 volt) value though it may be given in V or mV as well.

 Alternatively, manufacturers will provide a signal-to-noise ratio rating which is measured in dB or dBA.
 This refers to the difference between the signal strength and the noise strength, measured in decibels.